 Her other experience included trade and financial services negotiations as Lead Negotiator in the World Trade Organization, Association of Southeast Asian Nations and Asia–Pacific Economic Cooperation as well as representing the Ministry of Finance (“MoF”) in World Bank, International Monetary Fund, APEC Finance Ministers meetings during her tenure with MoF from 1990 to 1999.

-She is currently an Independent Non-Executive Director of UEM Sunrise Berhad and Finance Accreditation Agency Berhad.
+She is currently a Director of Securities Industry Development Corporation and Finance Accreditation Agency Berhad.